bokeh/bokeh.org/README.md

 1. Clone the project repository
 2. Add a [`github-pages`](https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll#step-2-install-jekyll-using-bundler) Gemfile to the project root directory
-3. Install the bundle dependencies from the project root direcotry
+3. Install the bundle dependencies from the project root directory
 4. Serve the website using Jekyll
 5. Natigate to `http://localhost:4000`